 - a.
 Private patios facing the courtyard shall be screened for privacy and connected by walkways to amenities. - b.
 Provide outdoor spill out areas for indoor amenity spaces. - c.
 Provide outdoor cooking and dining areas. - d.
 Incorporate informal play elements for a range of ages, with sight lines for caregivers from the amenity area. - e.
 Provide a secure connection between the plaza and courtyards, where feasible. - f.
-Ensure adequate sunlight reaches the courtyards. - g.
-Provide a variety of high-quality fitments in the common outdoor areas. - h.
+Provide a variety of high-quality fitments in the common outdoor areas. - g.
 Provide adequate growing medium volume, water and drainage to make viable specimen trees and rich planting on suspended slab courtyard structure.